-Generate Output: Current File Option
+Generate Output: Current File Option (OT 1.x)

-The Current File option of the Generate Output command lets you generate output from the current topic or map file using a pre-defined Ant script (ditafmx-ant.xml).
-The installation process described above should be all that's needed to use this command.
+The Current File option of the Generate Output command lets you generate output from the current topic or map.

 The information about the current file and project are passed to the Ant script through command line parameters.
 Initially this provides support for 11 targets.
 If you want to add others, modify the ditafmx-ant.xml file and add more targets to the BuildFile section of the ditafmx.ini file.
 The following is the default BuildFile section after completing the basic setup: